aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

 ## 1.4.
 Upgrades

-??? faq "Can I upgrade directly to the latest release, or must I perform upgrades sequentially?"
+??? faq "1.4.1.
+Can I upgrade directly to the latest release, or must I perform upgrades sequentially?"

     #### Can I upgrade directly to the latest release, or must I perform upgrades sequentially?